dspringuel-va/blog-posts/devops-handbook/SecondWay.md

 soon as it is created.
 The navigator, while reviewing the code, could come with new ideas or see potential future problems, all of which could be resolved faster.
-Furthermore, pair programming enables a natural transfer of skills, like sharing techniques or workflows for example.
+Furthermore, pair programming enables a natural transfer of skills, like sharing techniques or workflows.